 We recommend that you try and meet in a convenient public place such as a school, church, business, library or community center.
-If you can't meet in a public place you can meet in a home.
-If you meet in a home, it is important that you have up-to-date homeowners insurance.
+If you can't meet in a public place you can meet at home.
+If you meet at home, it is important that you have up to date homeowners' insurance.